brittpinder/ios-reference/uikit/uitableview/README.md

 <br/>

-### 1. Implement the `UITableViewDataSource` protocol
+### 1. Adopt the `UITableViewDataSource` protocol

-Implement the `UITableViewDataSource` protocol and the two required functions, `numberOfRowsInSection` and `cellForRowAt` which define the information that will be displayed in the table view.
+Adopt the `UITableViewDataSource` protocol and implement the two required functions, `numberOfRowsInSection` and `cellForRowAt` which define the information that will be displayed in the table view.

 ```swift
 extension BasicTableVC: UITableViewDataSource {